Harold Ramirez Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Harold Ramirez (.345 batting average in his past 10 games), battle starter Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.
+Harold Ramirez and his .393 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Cleveland Guardians and Tanner Bibee on August 13 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+In his last game, he reached base in his only plate appearance against the Guardians.

 Harold Ramirez Game Info & Props vs. the Guardians